Total TeleVision productions

-Total Television was an American animation studio founded in 1959 by Buck Biggers, Chester "Chet" Stover, Joe Harris, and Treadwell D. Covington.
+Total TeleVision productions was an American animation studio founded in 1959 by Buck Biggers, Chester "Chet" Stover, Joe Harris, and Treadwell D. Covington.
 They were executives in the advertising agency Dancer Fitzgerald Sample who had the account for the General Mills food corporation.
 Total was formed to create cartoon characters encouraging children to buy General Mills breakfast cereals and other products.
 The company mostly created cartoons for television networks such as NBC.
 Underdog, King Leonardo and His Short Subjects, and Tennessee Tuxedo and His Tales were among the most popular series made by the studio.

-Production and Shows
+Production and shows

-The studio produced animated series from 1959 to 1969 at Gamma Productions, a primitive start-up company, which was contracted to produce the animation for Jay Ward Productions' output.
-Ward was never satisfied with the work performed at Gamma.
+Animation for Total Television was originally sourced from TV Spots, but would switch to being produced by Gamma Productions as King Leonardo and His Short Subjects entered its third season (around 1961).

-Gamma Productions is the animation studio who is notable for their work on Underdog (1964), Tennessee Tuxedo and His Tales (1963), Commander McBragg (1963) and Go Go Gophers (1964).
+Notable works under the Total Television banner include: